donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 - `.gitignore` to not include dependencies and meta data/generated files via Git
 - `prettier.config.js` which holds our formatting options used by Prettier (https://prettier.io/)
 - `package.json` our workspace configuration (https://yarnpkg.com/lang/en/docs/workspaces/), because our projects makes use of multiple packages in one repository as you'll see soon
+- TODO: `.travis.yml`
+- TODO: `settings.json`
+- TODO: `launch.json` - bigger explanation in different section

-These are our packages we create:
+These are our packages we will create:

 - `packages/core`: this package provides all the functionality we want to expose in our extension - but without any of the language server specific functionality
 - `packages/server`: our language server